sanen-projects/cdm/README.md

 # Compare with Hibernate
 * It won't introduce many bugs due to complicated configuration
 * Support batch modification and deletion
-* Built-in caching makes execution more efficient
+* Built-in caching makes execution faster
 * Although it is an orm framework, SQL is still recommended to solve complex problems.
 Compared with SQL, a one-to-many relationship similar to Hibernate will make the problem more complex and difficult to maintain